docker-community-leaders/community/pages/handbooks/docker101/docker101.md

 This is a community leader handbook to run Docker 101 workshop.
 This will cover every aspect of conducting workshop starting from setting up an event page till the completion of the successful workshop.

-## Key Characteristics of this workshop
+### Features of this workshop

-- Audience - 5 to 100
+- Audience : 5 to 100
-- Technical Skills Required - Basic knowledge of Linux, Basic concepts of Docker
+- Technical Skills Required : Basic knowledge of Linux, Basic concepts of Docker
-- Length - 8 hours
+- Length : 8 hours (including coffe and lunch breaks)

 ## Checklists